scipp/scipp/doc/report-1.md

 1. Interaction with single components (for all indices).
 2. Interaction with single indices (for all components that are indexable)

-This could imply that we need to support interface workspaces in two ways, as a *structure of arrays* as well as an *array of structures*.
+This could imply that we need to support interfacing workspaces in two ways, as a *structure of arrays* as well as an *array of structures*.
 It would be beneficial if this allowed for hiding the internal data layout of a workspace, since it is just an implementation detail.<sup>2</sup>
 This concept could be further extended to support groups/stacks of workspaces with identical meta data (such as multi-period workspaces) within a single workspace.